Asymptotic Analysis for Optimal Dividends in a Dual Risk Model: Main Results

-Let us consider the small $T$ asymptotics in this section.
-When $T\rightarrow 0$, there is little time for the company to accumulate new wealth and thus all what the company can pay to the shareholders is roughly $x$.
+Let us consider the small time horizon ($T$) asymptotics in this section.
+When the time horizon $T\rightarrow 0$, there is little time for the company to accumulate new wealth and thus all what the company can pay to the shareholders is roughly $x$.
 Within the small time interval $[0,T]$, for sufficiently small, the ruin probability is zero because ruin will not occur until after the time $\frac{x}{\rho}$.
 So on this short time interval, there is no ruin risk.
-For small $T$, it is easy to compute that $\mathbb{E}_{x}[X_{T}]=x+(\lambda\mathbb{E}[Y_{1}]-\rho)T$.
-For any dividend, the difference between paying the dividend at time $0$ and the time at the time $T$ is only a discount factor at most $e^{-\delta T}$.
+For small time horizon $T$, it is easy to compute that $\mathbb{E}_{x}[X_{T}]=x+(\lambda\mathbb{E}[Y_{1}]-\rho)T$.
+For any dividend, the difference between paying the dividend at time $0$ and at the time $T$ is only a discount factor at most $e^{-\delta T}$.
 Since there is no ruin risk, the initial wealth $x$ should be given upfront as the dividends to shareholders. $(\lambda\mathbb{E}[Y_{1}]-\rho)T$ is of order $O(T)$, and thus the impact of the discount factor on this amount of new wealth is of order $O(T^{2})$ which is negligible.
 Therefore, we have the following result: